-Surveillance camera footage released by the government last week showed medical staff and parents frantically trying to enter the burning intensive care unit, using a chair to break down automatic doors.
-The doors could only be opened with an access card, which no one had at the time.
-Seconds later, the hallway filled with smoke.
+The dramatic silent video released by the prosecutor's office showed people using a chair to break down automatic doors that could only be opened with a card that no one had at the time.
+Seconds later, the hallway filled with dense smoke.